How to Make the Most of Your Visit to Phong Nha-Ke Bang National Park

 Phong Nha is known for its spectacular series of caves, beginning with one of the most popular, Hang Toi (Dark Cave).
 Access to this pitch-black cavern is granted to thrill-seeking adventurers by an adrenaline-fueled ride on a zipline high above the tree-lined river.
 Visitors then participate in a short, but chilly swim into the cave itself.

-The further you venture into the cavern, the dark it becomes until the narrow, mud-soaked passageways give way to the cool waters of a pristine underground lake, Thuy Tien.
+The further you venture into the cavern, the darker it becomes until the narrow, mud-soaked passageways give way to the cool waters of a pristine underground lake, Thuy Tien.

 When you’re done exploring inside, a slow, leisurely kayak paddle through unspoiled scenery takes you back to the main jetty where you can continue your adventures in Phong Nha.